graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 For situations where it is necessary to revert scalars to previous behavior, you can override the built-in scalar by following the instructions within the [Custom Scalars](https://graphql-dotnet.github.io/docs/getting-started/custom-scalars) documentation page.

-Below is a sample replacement for the `BooleanGraphType` which will restore the previous behavior.
+Below is a sample replacement for the `BooleanGraphType` which will restore the previous behavior exactly as it was in version 3.x.

 ```csharp
 public class MyBooleanGraphType : BooleanGraphType